kanishk-jain-01/tweetwise-ai/memory-bank/activeContext.md

 ## Current Work Focus

-### Project Status: AI Writing Check CONSOLIDATED & OPTIMIZED
+### Project Status: TWITTER API INTEGRATION IN PROGRESS

-The AI assistance system has been successfully consolidated into a single, more efficient endpoint.
-We've replaced the separate spell check and grammar check services with a unified writing check service that handles both types of issues more intelligently and cost-effectively.
+The AI assistance system (writing check, critique) has been successfully completed and optimized.
+We are now implementing X/Twitter API integration to enable users to actually post and schedule tweets directly from the application.

-### Immediate Priority: Phase 7.0 AI Integration (Continued)
+### Immediate Priority: Twitter API Integration (Task 2.0)

-With the consolidated writing check foundation now complete, the focus continues on expanding AI services.
+With the AI services foundation complete, we're now building the Twitter API integration that will transform TweetWise from a writing assistant into a complete Twitter management platform.

 1.  **Writing Check Service** ✅ **COMPLETED & OPTIMIZED**